 Tom Parke, Mortgage Lender, discusses why it is important for sellers to choose an offer from a buyer with underwriting approvals before they make an offer on a home.
-Pre-approval letters get issued without going Nano deep analyzing the borrower’s income, assets, debt, credit, employment history, etc. This can cause horror stories and cause a buyer to be denied a loan.
+A pre-approval letter gets issued without going Nano deep into analyzing the borrower’s income, assets, debt, credit, employment history, etc. This can cause horror stories and cause a buyer to be denied a loan.
 That is not a win for anyone.

 The Power of Underwriting Approvals

 Nobody likes surprises!
-Like many businesses, the business of lending is something where you learn by stepping in it.
+Like many businesses, the business of lending is something where you learn by stepping into it.
 My team and I have been working together for 16 years and we have closed over 2,200 home loans.
-Believe me, we’ve stepped in everything and anything there is to step in.
+Believe me, we’ve stepped into everything and anything there is to step in.
 We are aware of where the landmines are and we want to avoid them.

 Sometimes we do have buyers that are often a little bit surprised at first by how thorough we are upfront.
 By being that thorough upfront we only have to run this preapproval once and there are no surprises that come up later.

 Again, whether you use our team for your loan or whether you use another bank for your loan, that’s fine, we are just here to guarantee the seller that the buyer has the ability to purchase the home that they are wishing to buy.

 Pre Approval Letters Are Not Underwriting Approvals